Statement of Intent

 The DCD is responsible for:

-• Informing and advising Hillbrooke Hotel Group and its employees about their obligations to comply with the GDPR and other data protection laws
+• Informing and advising Hillbrooke Hotels Limited and its employees about their obligations to comply with the GDPR and other data protection laws

-• Monitor Hillbrooke Hotel Group’s compliance with the GDPR and other laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and providing the required training to staff members
+• Monitoring Hillbrooke Hotels Limited’s compliance with the GDPR and other laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and providing the required training to staff members

-Paul Brown, Managing Director is appointed to the role of DCD and has professional experience and knowledge of data protection law, particularly that in relation to Hillbrooke Hotel Groups.
+Christoph Brooke, Managing Director, is appointed to the role of DCD and has professional experience and knowledge of data protection law, particularly that in relation to Hillbrooke Hotels Limited.
 Sufficient resources are provided to the DCD to enable them to meet their GDPR obligations.

 The legal basis for processing data will, in all circumstances, be identified and documented prior to data being processed.
 Under the GDPR, data will be lawfully processed under the following conditions: